anhquanbui/yt-autoscanner/README.md

+# Researcher Profile — Saskatchewan Polytechnic (Post-Graduate Certificate in Data Analytics & AI)

+**Name:** Anh Quan Bui
+**Email:** bui8334@saskpolytech.ca
+**Affiliation:** Saskatchewan Polytechnic – School of ICT **Program:** Post-Graduate Certificate in Data Analytics & AI **Research Project:** *YouTube Video Virality Prediction Using Early Engagement Signals* **Summary:** This project investigates how early metrics (views, likes, comments) from YouTube Data API v3 can be used to predict the long-term popularity of videos.
+It combines data ingestion (via FastAPI and MongoDB) with machine learning modeling (XGBoost) to identify viral potential within the first 24 hours after upload.
+**Purpose:** To contribute an academic framework and prototype system supporting data-driven content marketing and social media analysis.

+---

 # yt-autoscanner — Local Dev (API + MongoDB + YouTube Worker + Scheduler)

 A minimal starter to ingest **YouTube** videos into **MongoDB** and expose them via a **FastAPI** API.